jaredrcarlson/its-code-review/regex-nfa-dfa-validator/README.md

 - Line 1: the regular expression
 - Line 2+: input strings to validate against the regex

-## Unit Testing
+## Functional Testing

-Unit tests are run using a Bash script that compiles the program, executes each test file, and compares actual results against expectations.
+Tests are run using a Bash script that compiles the program, executes each test file, and compares actual results against expectations.
 Each test has two parts:

 1. **Line 1:** A regular expression to validate
 2. **Subsequent lines:** Input strings, each annotated with the expected result (`yes` or `no`)